microsoft/debug-adapter-protocol/specification.md

     name: string;

     /**
-     * The system process id of the debugged process.
-This property is missing
+     * The process ID of the debugged process, as assigned by the operating
-     * for non-system processes.
+     * system.
+This property should be omitted for logical processes that do not
+     * map to operating system processes on the machine.
      */
     systemProcessId?: number;